mborn1/pyoptex/docs/source/index.rst

   No longer requires expert statistical knowledge before creating experiments.
 * Accounts for **any constraint** you require.
-Not only can you choose the randomization structure :ref:`manually <qc_other_fixed>`, or let the :ref:`cost-optimal <qc_cost>` design algorithms figure it out for you.
-In addition, you can also specify the physically :ref:`possible factor combinations <cust_constraints>` for a run.
+Not only can you choose the randomization structure :ref:`manually <qc_other_fixed>`, or let the :ref:`cost-optimal <qc_cost>` design algorithms figure it out automatically, you can also specify the physically :ref:`possible factor combinations <cust_constraints>` for a run.
 * **Augmenting** designs was never easier.
 Simply read your initial design to a pandas dataframe and augment it by passing it as a :ref:`prior <cust_augment>`.